An FPGA-Based Accelerator for Graph Embedding using Sequential Training Algorithm: Evaluations

 \section{Evaluations}

-In this section, we evaluate the proposed FPGA based accelerator described in Section~\ref{sec:design}.
 The proposed accelerator is implemented with Xilinx Vivado v2022.1 and Xilinx Vitis HLS v2022.1.
 We choose Xilinx Zynq UltraScale+ MPSoC series as a target FPGA platform; specifically, ZCU104 evaluation board (XCZU7EV-2FFVC1156) is used in this paper.
 As for software counterparts running on CPU, we use C/C++ to implement the models and compile them with gcc 9.4.0.
 In the performance evaluation, our FPGA implementation is compared with an embedded CPU of the FPGA board (ARM Cortex-A53 @1.2GHz) and a desktop computer (Intel Core i7-11700 @2.5GHz).
 Ubuntu 20.04.6 LTS in running on the computers.
+The clock frequency of the PL part of the FPGA board is set to 200MHz.